FedRot-LoRA: Mitigating Rotational Misalignment in Federated LoRA¶

 TL;DR¶

-This paper identifies that the true "enemy" of naive factor-wise averaging in federated LoRA is the latent subspace misalignment caused by rotational invariance.
-It proposes that each client solves for a rotation matrix \(R_i^t\) via orthogonal Procrustes to align \(A,B\) factors before aggregation.
-Both theoretical and experimental results demonstrate significant reduction in aggregation error without increasing communication overhead.
+This paper identifies that the true "enemy" of naive factor-wise averaging in Federated LoRA is potential subspace misalignment caused by rotational invariance.
+It proposes solving for a rotation matrix \(R_i^t\) via orthogonal Procrustes on the client side to align \(A\) and \(B\) factors before aggregation.
+Both theory and experiments demonstrate that this significantly reduces aggregation error without increasing communication overhead.

 Background & Motivation¶

-Goal: Explicitly eliminate the underestimated "rotational error" without increasing communication, freezing parameters, or performing high-dimensional SVD.
+Goal: Explicitly eliminate the underestimated factor of "rotational error" without increasing communication, freezing parameters, or performing high-dimensional SVD.

-Key Insight: Since rotation \(R\) does not change semantics, actively choose one to align all client factors to a common reference \(R_i^t\).
-This \(R\) has \(r(r-1)/2\) degrees of freedom on the orthogonal group, sufficient for subspace alignment, and can be efficiently solved in closed form via Procrustes.
+Key Insight: Since rotation \(R\) does not alter semantics, one can proactively select a rotation \(R_i^t\) to align all client factors to a common reference.
+This \(R\) possesses \(r(r-1)/2\) degrees of freedom on the orthogonal group, which is sufficient for subspace alignment and can be efficiently solved via a closed-form Procrustes solution.

-Core Idea: Use the previous round's global \(\bar A^{t-1}/\bar B^{t-1}\) as reference; each client solves a Procrustes problem to obtain rotation \(R_i^t\), alternately aligning \(A\) or \(B\), and finally interpolates a "soft rotation" to avoid excessive noise from early references.
+Core Idea: Use the global \(\bar A^{t-1}/\bar B^{t-1}\) from the previous round as a reference.
+Each client solves a Procrustes problem to obtain a rotation \(R_i^t\), then alternately aligns \(A\) or \(B\).
+Finally, a "soft rotation" is interpolated to prevent excessive noise from the reference in early stages.

 Method¶